San Diego County Votes on Historic $6.7 Billion in School Bonds

 San Diego Community College District’s Bond Measure HH is $3.5 billion, and Southwestern Community College District’s Measure SW is $800 million.

-SDTA supported both measures.
+The SDCTA supported both measures.
 And both are projected to pass.

 Rhinerson said the bond is necessary to support some of the major costs that the state does not fund.

-He said some of the schools in the district are over 150 years old.
-“The plumbing, infrastructure, even electricity, all the different things that need to be modernized are very expensive to do.”
+“The plumbing, infrastructure, even electricity, all the different things that need to be modernized, are very expensive to do,” Miyashiro said.

-The district also hopes to add security systems with keyless entries and functioning cameras to monitor campuses.
-“These should-be standard safety procedures are tens of millions of dollars to put in across the district’s 28 schools,” Miyashiro said.
-He said those types of upgrades can only be done with bonds.
+“These should-be standard safety procedures are tens of millions of dollars to put in across the district’s 28 schools,” he said, noting that these types of upgrades can be accomplished only with bonds.

-The latest unofficial election results on Nov.
+Unofficial election results on Nov.
 15 showed that Measure W got a 51.6 percent “Yes” vote, a few percent short of the 55 percent threshold for passing.

-Should the bond measure fail, the district may also lose its opportunity to access the $10 billion state bond that was presented to the voters in the same November election as Proposition 2 but is projected to pass.
+Should the bond measure fail, the district may also lose its opportunity to access the $10 billion state bond that was presented to the voters in the same November election as Proposition 2 and is projected to pass.
 Prop.
 2, also called the Public School and Community College Facility Fund, would provide matching funding to local bonds.

 Voters Stretched Thin